Configuring Screenless Devices for Schools

-Screenless devices can support classroom routines without introducing the distraction of a full screen.
-Used properly, they help with timing, prompts, transitions, and attendance while keeping pupils focused on the lesson.
+Screenless devices can support classroom routines without the pull of a full display.
+Used well, they help with timing, prompts, transitions, and attendance while keeping pupils on the lesson.

-The key is discipline in design and deployment.
-These devices should do one job well.
-If they become another channel for notifications, messaging, or novelty features, they create the same problems schools are trying to avoid.
+The trick is discipline in design and deployment.
+Give the device one job.
+If it starts offering notifications, messaging, or extra features that no one asked for, it creates the same mess schools are trying to avoid.

 Where screenless devices fit